acquia/blt/docs/README.md

 ## Releases and versioning

-BLT generally has an LTS release, supported stable release, and unstable (HEAD) release at any given time, each corresponding to a major [semantic version](https://semver.org/).
-The newest supported major version will receive bug fixes and new features, while the penultimate ("LTS") major version will receive security fixes for six months.
+BLT generally has two supported releases at any given time, each corresponding to a major [semantic version](https://semver.org/).
+The newest supported major version will receive bug fixes and new features, while the penultimate major version will receive security fixes for six months.
 Releases generally occur on first and third Wednesdays.

 This is intended to coincide with the [Drupal core release cycle](https://www.drupal.org/core/release-cycle-overview), so that users can continue to use a single BLT major release through the lifecycle of a Drupal core minor release.